-The Alliance for Rural Impact (ARI) and its partners at Gill Ragon Owen Law Firm serve as community liaison to support the implementation of the Opportunity Arkansas initiative.
+The Alliance for Rural Impact (ARI) serves as community liaison to support the implementation of the Opportunity Arkansas initiative.

-Opportunity Arkansas, an initiative of the Arkansas Economic Development Commission (AEDC) and Winrock International, will build the capacity of local officials to develop projects, review potential investment opportunities, and develop a marketplace to promote Opportunity Zones in the State of Arkansas.
+Opportunity Arkansas, an initiative of Winrock International, will build the capacity of local officials to develop projects, review potential investment opportunities, and develop a marketplace to promote Opportunity Zones in the State of Arkansas.
 The purpose is to assist local leaders in developing investable projects that bolster small businesses and revitalize Arkansas communities, as well as create an online avenue for citizens, community leaders, venture capitalists and others to submit and search for Opportunity Zone projects.

 Opportunity Arkansas will create an Opportunity Zone-focused strategy across the State of Arkansas.
 This project will focus on 47 Opportunity Zones in the Delta Regional Authority footprint of the state and 38 Opportunity Zones in the western region of the state.
 Most of these zones are in communities with populations of 25,000 or less.
 While larger communities may have some additional capacity to develop and promote Opportunity Zone projects, a gap in understanding and how to appropriately develop projects remains.
 In smaller communities, education, capacity building and technical support is imperative for more rural areas to compete.

 Opportunity Arkansas brings together critical education and outreach with technical expertise on project development, review and diligence to assist the region in developing projects that create jobs and revitalize our state.
 This comprehensive approach will help communities develop, market and identify projects that are better suited for other investment opportunities, thereby ensuring that all revitalization efforts receive some support and are developed to reach their full potential.